tum-pbs/pbdl-book/intro.md

 **TL;DR**:
 This document targets a variety of combinations of physical simulations with deep learning.
 As much as possible, the algorithms will come with hands-on code examples to quickly get started.
-Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, and more tightly coupled learning algorithms with _differentiable simulations_.
+Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as extensions such as reinforcement learning and uncertainty modeling.

 ```{figure} resources/teaser.jpg